 Whether or not you expect to attend the Annual General Meeting in person, we encourage you to cast your vote promptly so that your shares will be represented and voted at the meeting.
-Any shareholder entitled to attend and vote at the Annual General Meeting may appoint one or more proxies, who need not be a shareholder(s) of Mallinckrodt plc.
-If you wish to appoint a person other than the individuals specified on the Company's proxy card, please contact the Company Secretary and also note that your nominated proxy must attend the Annual General Meeting in person in order for your votes to be voted.
+Any shareholder entitled to attend and vote at the Annual General Meeting may appoint one or more proxies, who need not be a shareholder(s) of Mallinckrodt to attend, speak and vote on your behalf.
+Proxies may be appointed via the internet or by phone in the manner set out in our proxy card.
+Alternatively, they may be appointed by depositing a signed instrument of proxy (or proxy card) with Mallinckrodt plc c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717 (which Broadridge will arrange to forward to Mallinckrodt plc's registered address electronically) or with Mallinckrodt plc, College Business & Technology Park, Cruiserath, Blanchardstown, Dublin 15, Ireland, in each case at least 48 hours before the meeting.
+If you wish to appoint a person other than the individuals specified on our proxy card, please contact our Company Secretary and also note that your nominated proxy must attend the Annual General Meeting in person in order for your votes to be cast.

-This Proxy Statement, our Annual Report on Form 10-K for the fiscal year ended September 26, 2014 and our Irish Statutory Accounts are available to shareholders of record at www.proxyvote.com.
-These materials are also available on the Investor Relations section of our website at www.mallinckrodt.com.
+This Proxy Statement, our Annual Report on Form 10-K for the fiscal year ended December 29, 2017 and our Irish Statutory Accounts are available to shareholders of record at proxyvote.com.
+These materials are also available on the Investor Relations section of our website at mallinckrodt.com.